kfurness-practice/katas/war/notes.md

 * In relation to above, I didn't know what my first test should be because I did not even know how to organize the initial information.
 Is the first thing I do dividing the cards equally amongst players?
 Is it just deciding who wins a simple example?

 ## Steps I took
 1. Created a function to see who won a single round of war.
+2. Work on creating a deck of cards